simpleTechs/CollapsableTable/readme.md

 ### Demo

 Run each of the supplied XCode schemes.
-Each of the demo schemes execute the 'example' target, which has a few dependencies.
-A `.resolved file` is included so execute `carthage bootsrap` within the project directory.

-### Carthage
+### Installation

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.